-The Toxic Taters Coalition is seeking a part-time coordinator for their campaign to decrease pesticide drift in the potato-producing region of Minnesota.
+The Toxic Taters Coalition is seeking a coordinator for their campaign to decrease pesticide drift in the potato-producing region of Minnesota.
 The Coordinator is responsible for organizational development and management, campaign coordination and collaborative grant writing.
 Self-direction, flexibility, the ability to juggle and meet various deadlines, and effective interpersonal communications; as well as commitment to public relations, organization development and community organizing are critical to being effective in this position.

 The position is geographically flexible, but must be located close to North-Central Minnesota (near Park Rapids, Detroit Lakes, etc.) The Coordinator is accountable to priorities of the Toxic Taters Coalition and reports to the Advisory Board.
 They will be supported by Pesticide Action Network's Midwest Organizer.

 The position offers a competitive salary for a full-time position and an extensive benefits package, including health, dental and vision insurance, a 403(b) retirement plan, vacation and sick leave, and flexible scheduling.